yaakov2

 Lev 25:2b-7: When you enter the land that I assign to you, the land shall observe a sabbath of the LORD.
 (3) Six years you may sow your field and six years you may prune your vineyard and gather in the yield.
 (4) But in the seventh year the land shall have a sabbath of complete rest, a sabbath of the LORD: you shall not sow your field or prune your vineyard.
 (5) You shall not reap the aftergrowth of your harvest or gather the grapes of your untrimmed vines; it shall be a year of complete rest for the land.
 (6) But you may eat whatever the land during its sabbath will produce – you, your male and female slaves, the hired and bound laborers who live with you, (7) and your cattle and the beasts in your land may eat all its yield.
 [JPS]

 Now, personally, I have trouble reconciling verses 6 and 7 with verse 5.
 Verse 5 says not to reap but verse 6 says that I can eat of it.
 How can I eat of it without reaping?
+One explanation would be that during the Sabbath year for the land that you do NOT sow the field nor prune the vineyard (i.e., do not do the “normal” work in the vineyard).
+BUT, you can eat whatever springs up of itself during the Sabbath year for the land.
 Maybe a rabbi or two will weigh in with an answer…

-Since this is just over 1,700 words, I’ll pick up here next week.
+Since this is almost 1,800 words, I’ll pick up here next week.
 Maybe by then we’ll have an answer for verse 5, 6 and 7.
 Besides, no blog should go much over 2,000 words or it becomes an chapter in a book.

 SDG, Yaakov Kohen